Black Lives Matter protesters arrested in Charleston march honoring Jacob Blake

-Charleston police made several arrests on Saturday during a protest planned as the local element of a nationwide cry for change following another police shooting, that of a Black man in Kenosha, Wis., that left him partially paralyzed.
+Charleston police arrested several protesters Saturday, saying their group violated the law by marching on the street in a demonstration calling for the arrest of a Kenosha, Wis. police officer who shot a Black man in the back several times.

-Officers tackled at least six people to the ground after dozens of people marched from Marion Square down St. Philip Street, dodging lines of police who blocked them from King Street.
+At least six of the protesters were tackled to the ground as the group marched from Marion Square down St. Philip Street, dodging armored police who blocked off some streets.

 The protest had begun with an hour of speeches and chants at Marion Square, where leaders waved sage smoke over kneeing demonstrators and preached about love and respect.

-The gathering wasn't permitted, Captain Dustin Thompson said, and it was illegal for the march to fill the pavement.
+But the gathering wasn't permitted, Capt.
+Dustin Thompson said, and it was illegal for the march to fill the roadway.
 He cited King Street's slender sidewalks, saying the line of armored officers blocking that street was intended to herd the protesters toward wider streets where they could stay off the asphalt.

+Armed with a megaphone and his signature trombone, Marcus McDonald led the thinning crowd to a line of officers with cable ties pre-fastened to their body armor waiting with batons.
+Fifteen officers in two lines grabbed McDonald and tossed him back, and the group continued down the side street and made their way to St. Philip Street.

+Once on St. Philip, police drove up behind the protesters at Beaufain Street and officers tackled two people to the ground and pinned another to a wall.
+Officers zip-tied their wrists behind their backs.
+Thompson said one protester jumped on an officer as the officer pinned another demonstrator to the ground.

 "It was not peaceful," Thompson said.